stuporglue/solar_scripts/README.md

 These aren't instructions so much as what we're doing.
 Your data will probably break in different ways than ours.
 This code is unsupported, so here's what worked for us, hopefully it'll put you on the right path.

+1. Configure the database connection file.

+   Copy dbconn.cfg.example to dbconn.cfg and replace the existing values with the values for your PostGIS database connection.

-1. lasIndex.py -- Create las index files (.lax) for all the laz files.
+2. lasIndex.py -- Create las index files (.lax) for all the laz files.

         python.exe .\steps_sql\lasIndex.py D:\SolarResourceData\MinnesotaLiDAR_LAZ

-2. lasbbox2sql.py -- Create an .sql file to insert into PostGIS with buffered bounding boxes for all las.
+3. lasbbox2sql.py -- Create an .sql file to insert into PostGIS with buffered bounding boxes for all las.
 This script uses the laz header info and doesn't calculate the actual exact extent (hence the buffer)

         python.exe .\steps_sql\lasbbox2sql.py D:\SolarResourceData\MinnesotaLiDAR_LAZ data\insert_lidar_bboxes.sql